-Regardless of plan choice, after 10 years of service, all members will receive a one-time credit of \$1,000 which may be accessed before the member turns 60 years old.
-If the member does not access his or her HRA before age 60, the member's HRA is credited an additional \$1,000.
+Regardless of plan choice, after 10 years of service, all members terminating employment who are less than 60 years old receive a one-time credit of \$1,000.
+If the member is 60 or older with 10 years of service credit when first terminating employment, the member's one-time HRA credit is \$2,000.